 Level plans are the most cost-effective type of final expense plans your clients can qualify for and, in most cases, pay the highest commissions.

 Graded Final Expense Plans

 Graded plans are good options for clients with certain pre-existing health conditions, which you’ll uncover during your fact-finding process or in the medical questions part of the application.

 Graded plans pay out the death benefit plan on a graded scale during the first two years of the policy, not all at once.
-For example, a $10,000 graded policy will pay out in the following structure:
+For example, a $10,000 graded policy could pay out in the following structure depending on the company:

 - Death in year 1 of owning the insurance policy: 30% of the $10,000, or $3,000 is paid to the beneficiary.